hanchiang/instagram-node-api/README.md

 - [x] Migrate PostgreSQL to MySQL
 - [ ] Migrate to Typescript
+- [ ] Add types for posts and other data
 - [ ] Proper error handling
 - [ ] Update posts output format to become more human readable
   - [ ] Save posts to database?